 Beatty, Luke and Cynthia Cochran.
 Writing the Annotated Bibliography: A Guide for Students and Researchers.
 New York: Routledge, 2020; Harner, James L. On Compiling an Annotated Bibliography.
 2nd edition.
 New York: Modern Language Association, 2000.

-In lieu of writing a formal research paper or in preparation for a larger writing project, your professor may ask you to develop an annotated bibliography.
+In lieu of writing a formal research paper or in preparation for a larger research and writing project, your professor may ask you to develop an annotated bibliography.
 An annotated bibliography may be assigned for for the following reasons:

 On a broader level, writing an annotated bibliography can lay the foundation for conducting a larger research project.
 It serves as a method to evaluate prior research and where your proposed study may fit within it.
 By critically analyzing and synthesizing the contents of a variety of sources, you can begin to evaluate what the key issues are in relation to the research problem and, by so doing, gain a more informed perspective about the deliberations taking place among scholars.
-As a result of this analysis, you are better prepared to develop your own point of view and contributions to the literature.
+As a result of this analysis, you are better prepared to develop your own arguments and contributions to the literature.

 As a researcher, creating a good annotated bibliography...